 I turned 65 this past December.
 Even before I turned 65, I was considering retiring as early as possible.
-The problem with “early” retirement in my case is that if I had retired at 65, I would have only gotten a little over 93% of my total Social Security benefits, and I would have been penalized for quite a while.
+The problem with early retirement is that if I had retired right when I turned 65, I would have only gotten a little over 93% of my total Social Security benefits, and I would have been penalized for quite a while.
 If I were to retire right now, in March, that goes up to 95%.
-If I want my full 100% then I have to wait until December of this year when I turn 66.
-And considering I’ve been working and paying into the system since I was 16, I want it all, every last penny.
+If I want my full 100%, I have to wait until December of this 2019 when I turn 66.
+Considering I’ve been working and paying into the system since I was 16, I want it all, every last penny.

 But there are also a lot of solid reasons to move on.
 They are, in no particular order: